2022 Buffalo Bills season: Week 12: at Detroit Lions

 In Buffalo's third Thanksgiving Day game in four years, Detroit, winner of three straight after a 1–6 start, kept pace with the Bills in a back-and-forth affair and took the lead in the fourth quarter.
 Josh Allen led a go-ahead touchdown drive to retake the lead, although kicker Tyler Bass missed the extra point, his first such miss since the 2020 season.
 Despite the Lions tying the game with a field goal with 23 seconds left on the clock, Allen put the Bills into field goal range on the next drive with a 36-yard pass to Stefon Diggs, who was double-covered, and Bass made the game-winning 45–yard kick, allowing Buffalo to win 28–25 and improve to 8–3.

-This would also mark the Bills' third consecutive Thanksgiving Day win.

 Week 13: at New England Patriots

 Aside from a 48-yard catch-and-run touchdown pass in the first quarter from Patriots quarterback Mac Jones to Marcus Jones, who normally plays cornerback, the Bills kept New England's offense in check, forcing numerous punts, and dominated the game with a balanced offense between the passing and rushing attacks, resulting in a 24–10 win in favor of Buffalo.
 With the team's first division win of the season and fifth win in six games over the Patriots, Buffalo improved to 9–3.